piec/myaur/README.md

 myaur
 =====

-`myaur` is a python3 implementation of archlinux [AUR rpc](https://wiki.archlinux.org/index.php/AurJson) which lets you host custom [aur](https://aur.archlinux.org/)-like repositories. `myaur` generates archlinux source packages from `PKGFILE`s on the fly.
+`myaur` is a python3 implementation of archlinux [AUR rpc](https://wiki.archlinux.org/index.php/AurJson) which lets you host custom [aur](https://aur.archlinux.org/)-like repositories. `myaur` generates archlinux source packages from `PKGBUILD`s on the fly.

 Put your custom repositories in the `overlays/` directory and they will be accessible with the standard AUR rpc at url `http://[location]/aur/[repository-name]/rpc.php`.